telecoda/pico-go-electron/README.md

 # Getting started

-Once you have built and run pico-go you _should_ be presented with a fairly empty code editor window.
+Once you have built and run pico-go you'll be presented with a fairly empty code editor window.

 Select `New` from the file menu or press `CMD+N` and the editor will be filled with a _very_ simple program file.